biot-med/terraform-sample/README.md

-# BIOT Terraform Sample Project
+# BioT Terraform Sample Project

-This is a sample Terraform project for managing BIOT resources using the `biot` Terraform provider.
+This is a sample Terraform project for managing BioT resources using the `BioT` Terraform provider.

 This repository is intended to manage BioT's resources for your own environments, such as `dev`, `staging`, or `prod`.
 Currently supported resources: Templates.